Fun with spreadsheets and figures

 Point and click

-As an alternative the following app allows you to tweak the parameters of the model and see how various outcomes evolve over time.
-In essence, this is an interactive version of the spreadsheet that is easier to adjust, but remember it is doing exactly the same thing.
+As an alternative the following apps allow you to tweak the parameters of the model and see how various outcomes evolve over time.
+In essence, these are interactive versions of the spreadsheet that are easier to adjust, but remember they are doing exactly the same thing.

 Table of contents